Mathilde4/Mathilde4/README.md

 ## 🚀 About Me

-💻 Hi, as a beginner developer, the world of technology fascinates me, and I'm always learning new things.
+💻 Hi, as a junior developer, the world of technology fascinates me, and I'm always learning new things.
 This constant learning motivates me to improve even more.
 🎯 I love creating web and mobile applications, as well as building high-performance APIs.
 📚 Always eager to learn and grow.
 ⚡ Fun fact: Dark mode is my default setting—for everything. 🌙😎